Are You Ready For Moving On After A Breakup?

 The healing process and redefining yourself after a breakup

 It can be important to understand that your relationship status does not need to define your worth.
-For example, if you just broke up with your ex-partner, it can be common for people to feel like they've lost part of their identity or value.
+For example, if you just broke up with your ex-partner, it can be common for people to interpret that they've lost part of their identity or value.
 Please know that you have inherent worth and value regardless of who you are with.

-Here are a few self-care tips to help you start to rediscover yourself:
+Self-care tips to help you start to rediscover yourself

 Self-discovery doesn't have to be a whirlwind journey; it can be a gradual process of self-exploration.
 As you gain perspective and insight, you may recognize new goals and paths for yourself and begin to feel good about the future or dating again.